wtanksleyjr/odmload/README.md

 Clone this repository into a directory of your choice.
 Github has a guide.

+And finally for setting up your machine, pick a place to store the books after they're downloaded, and a place to store them while they're being downloaded.
+I use Audiobookshelf, so I was able to simply use that for the final path.
+You will want it to have enough space for the number of books you typically have checked out at a time.

+Books downloaded will be placed in the download directory under a subdirectory "libby", with each book stored in a directory named only with its Libby ID (a simple way to keep book folders short and unique - I am open to contributions of code with better suggestions).
+Naturally, this means if you are using an audiobook manager you will need to give it metadata since it's not in the folder structure.
+I have implemented Audiobookshelf metadata and as before I'm open to taking code contributions for other systems like Plex or Jellyfin.

+NOTE: although Libby can report when loans are due, this program does not currently implement automatic deletion of due books.
+You are responsible for complying with the terms of service, and I have tagged the books as "Odmpy-NG" to make that easy to do.

 Run the following command to get the current tested versions of the two dependencies this uses.
 This will be a patched version of odmpy, which correctly logs into libby and can get the list of books you have checked out;